 The specification is available on Council’s website www.burdekin.qld.gov.au using the following link:

 Application packages are available from the Human Resources Office at the Shire Chambers, 145 Young St, Ayr, Qld, 4807, telephone (07) 4783 9800 or this website - just click on the position that interests you and download the application package.

-Once you have obtained the application package and prepared your application it can be lodged online using the links below or by mail to Confidential Application, PO Box 974, Ayr, Qld, 4807.
+Once you have obtained the application package and prepared your application it can be lodged by email to firstname.lastname@example.org. or by mail to Confidential Application, PO Box 974, Ayr, Qld, 4807.

 Please note that we can only accept applications for jobs that are currently being advertised.

 Burdekin Shire Council is currently seeking applications for a Rates Officer.
 This is a maternity relief position for a period of up to 8 months.

 The key responsibilities include:

 The successful applicant will possess the following attributes at a minimum: